SIVBQ LAWSUIT ALERT: Levi & Ko - GuruFocus.com

-NEW YORK, April 18, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in SVB Financial Group ("SVB" or the "Company") (OTC PINK: SIVBQ) of a class action securities lawsuit.
+NEW YORK, April 20, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in SVB Financial Group ("SVB" or the "Company") (OTC PINK: SIVBQ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of SVB investors who were adversely affected by alleged securities fraud between June 16, 2021 and March 10, 2023.
 Follow the link below to get more information and be contacted by a member of our team: